Price Discrimination in International Airline Markets: Model

-Thus, $\xi$ is the (utility) premium associated with flying in a first-class seat that captures the vertical quality differences between the two cabins.
-Arrivals are heterogeneous in terms of their $v$ and $\xi$ that are mutually independent and privately known to the individual.
+The (utility) premium associated with flying in a first-class seat, $\xi$ captures the vertical quality differences between the two cabins.
+Passengers are heterogeneous in terms of their $v$ and $\xi$, and $v$ and $\xi$ are independent and privately known to the individual.
+Thus, we assume that utility from the outside option, which includes either not flying or flying through other routes, is normalized to zero.

-We assume that the distribution of these preferences across arrivals are realizations from type-specific distributions.
-Specifically, the $v$ of for-business and for-leisure arrivals are drawn from $F^{b}_v(\cdot)$ and $F^{l}_v(\cdot)$, respectively, and $\xi$ is drawn from $F_{\xi}(\cdot)$.
-Together with the arrival process, the type-specific distribution of valuations creates a stochastic and non-stationary demand process that we assume is known to the airline.
+We assume that the preferences across passengers are realizations from type-specific distributions.
+Specifically, the $v$ of business and leisure passengers are drawn from $F^{b}_v(\cdot)$ and $F^{l}_v(\cdot)$, respectively, and $\xi$ is drawn from $F_{\xi}(\cdot)$. {As $\xi$ enters multiplicatively in the utility function, passengers with higher base willingness-to-pay ($v$) will have a higher added value for first-class for the same draw of $\xi$.
+Regardless of their type, passengers can choose to fly on an economy-class or a first-class or not at all.} Together with the arrival process, the type-specific distribution of valuations creates a stochastic and non-stationary demand process that we assume is known to the airline.

+{We also model the arrival and purchase process for connecting passengers but using a simpler setup.
+There are potentially hundreds of connecting itineraries that use any given flight for one of the legs \citep{DixOrzach2022}.
+So, modeling the pricing process for these passengers would be computationally prohibitive.
+In the data, we observe how many connecting passengers purchase in each period, which gives us the ``rate" at which connecting passengers fill the plane.
+To capture this feature, we model connecting passengers as Poisson arrivals that passively take seats in the plane, alternating with the nonstop passengers.}